 - Keep gutters and downspouts clean and clear.

-- Remove any wet or decaying woods, such as rotted stumps or timbers.
+- Remove any wet or decaying wood, such as rotted stumps or timbers.

 - Remove moisture collectors, such as tires.